Continuing Education Activity

 - Iron deficiency with chronic consumption (undetermined association)

-- Some patients may experience aspirin resistance, especially when using aspirin as anti-platelets
+- Some patients may experience aspirin resistance, especially when using aspirin for its anti-platelet effects

 A review suggests that exposure to aspirin during the first trimester of pregnancy may be associated with an increased risk of gastroschisis.
 Acetaminophen can also increase the risk of gastroschisis.

-Some experiments suggest that the combination of aspirin with ascorbic acid makes the COX-2 inhibition more sensitive, and this may allow achieving anti-inflammatory purposes with lower doses and avoiding the side effects of high-dose aspirin treatment.
+Some experiments suggest that the combination of aspirin with ascorbic acid makes the COX-2 inhibition more sensitive.
+This may achieve anti-inflammatory purposes with lower doses and avoid the side effects of high-dose aspirin treatment.

 Patients with gout may experience recurrent gout attacks with aspirin use.
 Therefore, urate-lowering therapy in these patients needs to be adjusted.

-If the patient has a contraindication to one component, then the combination is contraindicated.
+The combination is contraindicated if the patient has a contraindication to one component.

 - When used with isoflurane in premature infants, a clinical study on mice showed that caffeine increases the toxicity of isoflurane when used together.

-- When used with adolescents at high risk of repetitive mild traumatic brain injury, a study showed that chronic caffeine consumption might alter the recovery from it.
+- When used with adolescents at high risk of repetitive mild traumatic brain injury, a study showed that chronic caffeine consumption might alter the recovery from the condition.

 - When used in people who have a positive family history of Meniere disease, a study showed that caffeine might lower the age of onset of symptoms in this disease.

-Patients with chronic hepatitis C infection have a predisposition to developing liver failure after acetaminophen overdose.
+Patients with chronic hepatitis C infection are predisposed to developing liver failure after acetaminophen overdose.
 Also, Acetaminophen showed a dose-dependent enhancement of the anticoagulant effect of warfarin, although studies in healthy volunteers have shown no such effect.
-Competition for CYP1A2 and CYP3A4 hypothesizes it, but conditions such as aging and tissue hypoxia alter the activity of these pathways in human studies.
+Competition for CYP1A2 and CYP3A4 metabolic activity, but conditions such as aging and tissue hypoxia alter the activity of these pathways in human studies.
 Acetaminophen still is the analgesic and antipyretic of choice in patients who take warfarin, but patients should avoid excessive amounts and prolonged administration (greater than 1.3 grams per day for two weeks).

 - Children under the age of 12 because of the risk of Reye syndrome, except with Kawasaki disease

-- An aspirin-exacerbated respiratory disease which is a form of chronic rhinosinusitis, nasal polyps, asthma, and acute reaction after ingestion of aspirin.
+- An aspirin-exacerbated respiratory disease is a form of chronic rhinosinusitis, nasal polyps, asthma, and acute reaction after aspirin ingestion.
 However, when aspirin is necessary as a therapy, aspirin desensitization is the most relevant therapeutic approach that improves the nasal symptoms and appears to stabilize intrinsic asthma.

-- Patients with peptic ulcer disease since aspirin is injurious to the mucosa of stomach and duodenum by inhibiting prostaglandin synthesis.
+- In patients with peptic ulcer disease, aspirin is injurious to the mucosa of the stomach and duodenum by inhibiting prostaglandin synthesis.
 Patients who need to take aspirin should use it with caution, and a proton pump inhibitor is an option during the treatment period.